Chapter Nine · Fintech vs Bank

 Greenlight Infinity ($14.98/month) pays 5% APY on savings, funded by Greenlight.
 The Core plan ($5.99/month) offers up to 1% savings APY.
 The Max plan ($9.98/month) offers up to 3%.
 The parent-funded savings rate (where parents set a custom rate as a teaching tool) is separate from the Greenlight-funded rate.

 Fidelity Youth is free and offers real investing with a brokerage account, but has limited parental controls and no financial literacy curriculum.
-Greenlight offers comprehensive parental controls, chore management, and structured financial education, but costs $5.99-$14.98/month.
+Greenlight offers comprehensive parental controls, chore management, and structured education, but costs $5.99-$14.98/month.
 Fidelity Youth is better for older teens (13+) interested in investing.
-Greenlight is better for younger kids who need more structure and education.
+Greenlight is better for younger kids who need more structure.